nickarino/utilities/StockTrading/stock_trading_notes.md

 - If you have the same conditions for a similar event then can you get 80% chance for the same result?
 - What are the three reasons stock prices move 1.
 Longs are selling, 2.
 Longs are buying, or 3.
 Shorts entering or covering
+- Predefine your win so you can measure it.
 - Stop Losses: Thorp discusses the use of stop-loss orders to limit losses and protect capital in case a trade moves against expectations.
 He suggests setting predetermined exit points based on predefined criteria to avoid emotional decision-making during market fluctuations.
+- 50-90% of Stock options expire worthless.
+Being on the side of theta decay can be profitable--like insurance angents.
+When you sell options, you're essentially taking advantage of time decay (theta decay) because as time passes, the option loses value, particularly if it's out-of-the-money (OTM) or at-the-money (ATM).
+This time decay accelerates as the option approaches its expiration date.

 # Important Definitions